alankinlaw/Easy-SAS-Love-Plot-for-Covariate-Imbalance/readme.md

       - A third option is to use neither bands nor lines, which leaves no guide for the reader's eye.
 If this is desired, then specify "HORIZONTAL = " in your call of the %love macro.

 5. Execute the macro.
-Example call:

-		* Example macro call for a magnitude-sorted, weight-based figure using defaults for parameters iv (0.1) and v (bands) ;
+   - Example macro call for a magnitude-sorted, weight-based figure using defaults for parameters iv (0.1) and v (bands):

  	%love(working_directory = insert-filepath-here,
 	      sortchoice = sorted,
 	      method = WEIGHT);

 ### Example

 ![](C:\Users\akinlaw\OneDrive - University of North Carolina at Chapel Hill\Textandtools\Tools - SAS\easy-love-plot\love_sorted_Weighted__1_bands_20200510T174441.png)

 ### License and warranty information